Trump pressing into Democratic territory in final days

 "We're going into what they used to call Democrat strongholds, where we're now either tied or leading," he said in Florida.

+Clinton, meanwhile, announced plans to devote valuable attention to Michigan, another unlikely battleground where both she and President Obama planned to campaign on Monday.

-Later in the day in North Carolina appearance, he mocked Clinton's schedule: "She doesn't have what it takes to do rallies all over the place.
+Trump mocked Clinton's relatively light schedule: "She doesn't have what it takes to do rallies all over the place.
 She wants to go home and go to sleep."

 Trump may not have Clinton's celebrities, but he has relied on his family for public support at times.